haakonms/Samfundet/README.md

 	```
 	pip3 install -r requirements.txt
 	```
+	in your terminal when in the main folder.

 - Download the .zip-file containing the data set from [HERE](https://www.crowdai.org/challenges/epfl-ml-road-segmentation/dataset_files).
 Make sure that the folder 'data' containing these files are in the same folder as the src folder, as in the File structure shown below.